-The American Institute of Architects released a statement saying that “scientific consensus shows increasing atmospheric levels of carbon dioxide contribute significantly to rising sea levels, extreme weather events and degradation of natural resources.
+In 2017, the American Institute of Architects released a statement saying that “scientific consensus shows increasing atmospheric levels of carbon dioxide contribute significantly to rising sea levels, extreme weather events and degradation of natural resources.
 These trends threaten national security, human health, food supply, natural ecosystems and global economies.”
 Closely tied to operational and embodied carbon production in buildings, architects and manufacturers are now focusing on sustainable and integrated specs.
-Our Building for Change series expands on these solutions to address increased temperatures, coastal inundation, flooding as well as intensified winds and downpours.
-While each topic has its own inherent issues and specific recommended design strategies, the climatic risks are inherently connected.

-Today, we’re looking at how to specify details and products that address increased temperatures.
+In this article, we look at how to specify details and products that address increased temperatures, reduce emissions, and store up both water and energy.
 Passive solutions to mitigate temperature center on thermal mass, insulation, external shading and cross ventilation.
-These adaptive systems come in the form of green roofs, photovoltaic glazing, cooling technologies, low heat producing light and equipment as well as co-generation methods like waste heat capture technology.
-The following projects explore these systems through details, building products and novel specifications.
+These adaptive systems come in the form of green roofs, cooling technologies, low heat producing light and equipment as well as co-generation methods like photovoltaic glazing and waste heat capture technology.
+The following exemplars in resilient design explore these systems through details, building-products and novel specifications.

 In the Hotchkiss School, a protection mat was placed on top of the waterproofing membrane to protect the roof during installation and to retain water for the roof in times of extended drought.
 They used a Floradrain FD25-E drainage layer to ensure proper drainage while retaining a specific amount of water for the roof’s vegetation.